JDLegaspi/JDLegaspi/README.md

 - [Legaspi.io](https://legaspi.io/)
 - [LinkedIn](https://www.linkedin.com/in/jose-daniel-legaspi/)

- ### ⚡ Fun fact:

-I have over 100 private repos in this Github profile!

 <!--
 **JDLegaspi/JDLegaspi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.